Kazys Pakštas: 1939–1960: Emigration to the US

 On May 31, 1939, Pakštas left Lithuania for a visit to the US.
-The Lithuanian interwar newspaper XX amžius wrote: "Professor Pakštas and his wife took an evening train from Klaipėda to Gothenburg and went to America on a Swedish ship.
-In the station there were crowds of close ones, friends professors, and ateitininkai students to say their goodbyes. [...]
+The Lithuanian interwar newspaper XX amžius wrote: Professor Pakštas and his wife took an evening train from Klaipėda to Gothenburg and went to America on a Swedish ship.
+In the station, there were crowds of close ones, friends professors, and ateitininkai students to say their goodbyes. [...]
 Professor is going to the University of Los Angeles [University of California] where he will give lectures on political geography of Central Europe.
-He will stay in America until fall of 1940 and will visit Lithuanian colonies."
+He will stay America until the fall of 1940 and will visit Lithuanian colonies.
 However, following the occupation of Lithuania by the Soviet Union in 1940, it turned into exile.
 "The farewell was tearful because it seemed as though I will never see the majority of these great people ever again," Pakštas wrote.
-He became a lecturer and taught geography, geopolitics, and social sciences at different institutions, including the University of California (1939 to 1941), Carleton College (1943 to 1944), Duquesne University (1949 to 1954), University of Maryland (1955) and Steubenville College (1957).
+He became a lecturer and taught geography, geopolitics, and social sciences at different institutions, including the University of California (1939–1941), Carleton College (1943–1944), Duquesne University (1949–1954), University of Maryland (1955) and Steubenville College (1957).
 From 1954 to 1957, he also worked in the Library of Congress, Washington, D. C.

 In 1941, he established the Lithuanian Culture Institute in Chicago and served as its head until mid-1943.
-From 1950 to 1959, he served as Vice-President for the Central European Union of Christian Democrats.
+From 1950 to 1959, he served as vice president for the Central European Union of Christian Democrats.
 In 1951, he founded the Central European Federal Club (CEFC) and was its chairman until 1955.

 He died on September 11, 1960, and was buried in Chicago at St. Casimir Lithuanian Cemetery.